xuhdev/homepage-octopress-old/source/_posts/2013-01-10-load-a-matrix-from-an-ascii-format-file.markdown

         for (string::const_iterator i = line.begin(); i != line.end(); ++ i)
         {
-            // If we i is not a delim, then append it to strnum if (delim.find(*i) == string::npos)
+            // If i is not a delim, then append it to strnum if (delim.find(*i) == string::npos)
             {
                 strnum += *i;
+                if (i + 1 != line.end()) // If it's the last char, do not continue
                     continue;
             }

             // if strnum is still empty, it means the previous char is also a